Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please call the Public Works office at (817) 952-2200 to receive further information or to set up a home inspection.

-Prior to submittal of a formal application, an informal preliminary meeting with city staff (Development Review Committee) is generally required.
+Prior to submittal of a formal application, an informal preliminary meeting with city staff (the Development Review Committee) is generally required.
 The purpose of this meeting is to identify potential issues and requirements for the proposal.
-Some topics of review include zoning requirements, such as minimum lot sizes and maximum density permitted; potential critical areas; tree preservation; and access, utility and stormwater requirements and improvements; etc.
+Some topics of review include:

-The Development Department has application checklists and forms for different kinds of development proposals.
+The Planning and Zoning Department has application checklists and forms for different kinds of development proposals HERE

 Tarrant County Clerk’s office.